B I B L E - ONLY

 For example Ladd in his book, “A Commentary on the Revelation of John,”[1] writes about the first seal in Rev 6:1.2.
 Without doing a thorough exegesis on the word “seals” and the word “horses;” he goes straight into suggesting what other theologians have written in their commentaries, by saying e.g. most interpreters, usually, this horse is said, some feel that the clue to the interpretation, other interpreters have pointed to the obvious similarity and so on.

 What is exegesis?
-The famous and time-honored Reformation principle repeated in modern times, namely that “Scripture is its own interpreter” or “the Bible is its own expositor,” derives fully from Scripture (for example, Luke 24:27, 1 Cor 2:13, 2 Pet 1:20).
+The famous and time-honored Reformation principle repeated in modern times, namely that “Scripture is its own interpreter” or “the Bible is its own expositor,” derives fully from Scripture (for example, Luke 24:27, 1 Corinthians 2:13, 2 Peter 1:20).
 It means that, “Scripture interprets Scripture,” that one portion of Scripture interprets another, becoming the key to other, less clear passages.
 This procedure involves the collection and study from all parts of the Bible, of passages dealing with the same subject so that each may aid in the interpretation of the other[2].

 The proper method of exegesis of God´s word entails, word studies not from Kittel´s Theological Dictionary or from Botterweck and Ringgren´s Theological dictionary.
 Why?
 Because these men are not perfect, and they come to their word studies with presuppositions which all theologians do.
 However, your presuppositions may not agree with theirs; so it is best to do your own word studies of the whole Bible from Genesis to Revelation, and it is best to do your own syntax study of Bible passages, going back to the original Hebrew or Greek etc. This does not only mean studying the time period of the text, but involves all time periods of the whole Bible.
 When all the ground work is done in your personal exegesis, then you can compare your findings with the study of other theologians and commentaries on the subject, but not before.